Quantitative characterization of finite simple groups: a complement: Acknowledgement

 \section{Acknowledgement}

-We sincerely thank the reviewers for their valuable suggestions for revisions.
-Professors Ping Jin and Guohua Qian provided many valuable insights into the writing and specific content of this paper.
-Drs.
+We sincerely thank the reviewers for their helpful suggestions for revisions.
+Ping Jin and Guohua Qian provided valuable advice on writing and specific content for this paper.
 Nanying Yang and Rulin Shen also offered their revision suggestions for this paper.
-In particular, Dr. Jinbao Li dedicated a considerable amount of effort to the editing and revising of this paper.
+In particular, Jinbao Li dedicated a considerable amount of effort to the editing and revising of this paper.
 The author would like to extend his heartfelt gratitude to all of them for their contributions.

-Finally, the author would like to thank Dr. Xiaofang Gao for translating this article from Chinese to English, which is helpful for the author's communication at home and abroad.
+Finally, the author would like to express his gratitude to Andrey Vasil'ev, Mariya Grechkoseeva and Natalia Maslova for their valuable suggestions on the revised version.
+The author thanks Xiaofang Gao for translating this article from Chinese version to revised version, which is helpful for the author's communication at home and abroad.